bbc/childrens-games-starter-pack/docs/game-delivery-definitions.md

 # Game Delivery Definitions

-**Updated - 07/10/2022** - All games contracted after this date must adhere to these Delivery Definitions.
-NB - change pertains to the creation of a build release in GitHub (Product Quality sections).
+**Updated - 02/02/2024** - All games contracted after this date must adhere to these Delivery Definitions.
+NB - change pertain to; Beta - a wording alteration to the VO inclusion to more realistically reflect that VO recording sessions often come post-Beta and, therefore, the Beta build includes placeholder / scratch audio files (Game section) and Release Candidate - addition of Asset Reporting Form requirement (Asset Delivery section)

 [Tech reviews](tech-review.md) take place at Alpha, Beta and Release Candidate stages.
 Feedback should be acted upon for the next delivery as all checks